Panel to Address State of the DTC Genetic Testing Industry

 “Since July of 2009, we have been diligently working to help you comply with regulatory requirements regarding safety and effectiveness … You have not worked with us.
-Therefore, must immediately discontinue marketing the testing kit until such time as it receives FDA marketing authorization…”
+Therefore, [you] must immediately discontinue marketing the [genetic testing kit] until such time as it receives FDA marketing authorization…”

 For only $99, Wojcicki’s company, the Mountain View, California-based 23andMe, sells a kit which—until November— allowed customers to have DNA in their saliva tested for common genetic variants related to over 240 health conditions and traits.
 The traits range from the inane—earwax type or reading ability, for example—to the grave, such as risk of developing Parkinson’s disease or Alzheimer’s.
 Though 23andMe continues to sell their kit, they now provide only non-health related interpretations of customers’ raw genetic data, which is primarily ancestry information.

 The FDA had long resisted regulating the direct-to-consumer genetics industry, so why did they reverse that decision now?
 And what is at stake for consumers, the industry and life sciences research?